A new vision for tech in Chicago

 “After the Sprinternship was over, I knew that I wanted to continue to study computer science because it helped me realize that the field is so big and has a spot for everyone in every way and that I felt like I fit in.” —Wiktoria Zielinska (she/her), a UIC Engineering junior studying computer science.

 “The only challenge left was figuring out, ‘What’s next?’
-Thankfully, Morningstar offered me a 10-week tech internship after the Sprinternship, so I was excited for that.” —Trish Le (they/them/theirs), a UIC Engineering junior studying data science with a concentration in computer science.
+Thankfully, Morningstar offered me a 10-week tech internship after the Sprinternship, so I was excited for that.” —Trish Le (they/them/their), a UIC Engineering junior studying data science with a concentration in computer science.

 Contact